Recess labs is a curated community of people exploring early-stage ideas.

 We ask people to join Recess for a 3 month batch, and it is possible to extend for an additional 3-6 months at the discretion of the Recess team.
 We will sometimes make exceptions for people who are unable to attend the full 3-month batch.

-Our upcoming batch will have around 15 core fellows.
+Our last batch had 15 core fellows.
+This batch may be a bit bigger.
 Additionally, we'll hold a number of events with people from the broader tech scene.

 How can I contact you?